jefflovejapan/jefflovejapan.github.io/_posts/2024-05-25-recurse-intro.md

 The thing that makes RC special is that it's engineered to maximize the likelihood of making you a dramatically better programmer.
 Every core batch event is designed to train your focus on something just outside your current abilities; something that you might know how to start, but not know how to see through to completion.
 Tackling *these* kinds of projects are what RC is all about, and the work that people have produced here is mind-blowing.
 Just off the top of my head, a handful of presentations this week covered:

-- [Getting MIDI to run](https://github.com/Garrett-Bodley/midi2apple2) on an Apple //e
+- [Getting MIDI to run](https://github.com/Garrett-Bodley/midi2apple2) on an Apple IIe
 - Training a neural net on music samples so you can play it like a musical instrument
 - [A microcontroller program](https://github.com/benarnav/arrivals-board) and web app that shows subway arrival times and delays on an LED display